Backcountry Accommodation Guide

 Motels in Canada are designed for motorists and provide short or long-term lodging.
 Most of them are located along highways, but can also be found on the outskirts of towns.
 Motels are typically single buildings with connected rooms whose doors face a parking lot.
 In many cases, your vehicle can be parked right in front of the entrance to your room.
 How convenient is that!

-Should you be passing through Spencer’s Bridge in British Columbia, during your travels, where the Thompson and Nicola Rivers join, look out for the Log Cabin pub, one of the coolest place in town.
-Stop for a drink and a bite to eat.
-Next to the pub is the over 60 years old Baits Motel offering very affordable accommodation for the night.
+Should you be passing through Spencer’s Bridge in British Columbia during your travels, the place where the Thompson and Nicola Rivers join, look out for the over 60-year-old Baits Motel offers affordable accommodation.
 Say that Yrene sent you, and Laurie will look after you well.

-Hotels in Canada are single or multi-storied and have rooms that open to the interior of the building.
-Basically, hotels are more expensive than motels.
-The prices vary depending on star-ratings (1-5) and what they have to offer.
+Hotels in Canada are single or multi-storied and have rooms that are open to the interior of the building.
+Hotels are more expensive than motels.
+The prices vary depending on star ratings (1-5) and what they have to offer.
 Hotels are often within a city or village but can be found anywhere.

-Most hotels in Canada are franchises but you will also find private once, especially in small towns.
+Most hotels in Canada are franchises but you will also find private ones, especially in small towns.

-Finally, there are the famous Fairmont Hotels and chateaus which you might want to capture on your camera.
+Finally, there are the famous Fairmont Hotels and chateaus that you might want to capture on your camera.
 These magnificent historic hotels are not for the budget traveller in mind.

-Look out for historic inns and bed and breakfast during your travel.
+Look out for historic inns and bed and breakfasts during your travel.
 Ask the locals or check with a visitor centre to find these gems.

-Farm stays and ranch stays in Canada are an interesting alternative.
+Farm stays and ranch stays in Canada are interesting alternatives.
 All through the Canadian backcountry are many farms and ranches, small and large.
 Some of them offer backcountry accommodation to people travelling through.
-The main concept behind a Farm stay is to stay as guests on a working farm and experience the country life.
-Any farm you choose, the experience will be different.
+The main concept behind a Farm stay is to stay as guests on a working farm and experience country life.
+On any farm you choose, the experience will be different.

 Many of the farms and ranches depend on tourism to help make ends meet.